Preface

 label='Standard Error')

-Ultimately, the choice of your plot depends on the specific interpretation and communication goals of your analysis.
+Ultimately, the choice of our plot depends on the specific interpretation and communication goals of our analysis.
 You should contact your nearest statistician to get most valid visual interpretation.

 Interactive JupyterLab